 Utilizing the time tested methods taught in the European ateliers and art academies of the 19th century, we equip our student artists with pertinent theoretical knowledge and practical skills to create inspirational highly refined works of art.
 We train the mind to fully engage, the eye to see with greater accuracy and the hand to work flawlessly on command with nimble dexterity.
 These elements working together in harmony helps to elevate the art which elevates the way the art is viewed, thus elevating its appreciation.

 We are committed to training students using time honored methods of drawing and painting derived from the 15th century Renaissance and enhanced in the 19th century European ateliers and art academies.

 First Year: Intensive Drawing Program (pencil, carbon, charcoal, white chalk) Drawing fundamentals, Baruge copies, Master copies, Cast drawings, Block-ins, Figure drawing,

 Composition, Perspective drawing and lectures-anatomical

 Second Year: Painting I Program (Grisaille and Limited Color) Cast Painting, Figure drawing/painting, Head study-drawing/painting, Master copies and lectures

 Third Year: Painting II Program (Full Color) Color theory, Figure drawing/painting, Portrait drawing/painting, Still life painting, Picture making and lectures

-Fourth Year/Optional: Master Studies Painting Drawing and Program.
-The student working under the director supervision completes (5 of each) – Figure(s) with fixtures, Portraits, Still lifes, Landscapes or 5 mural paintings telling a complete story (any of these can be commissions).
+Fourth Year/Optional: Master Studies Drawing and Painting Program.
+The student working under the directors supervision completes (5 of each) – Figure(s) with fixtures, Portraits, Still lifes, Landscapes or 5 mural paintings telling a complete story (any of these can be commissions).
 The fourth year is optional for the student who desires further study.